devl00pdn/ambibox_udp_tunnel/README.md

   }
 ```

-This code writed after two day C# experiance, so I hope the user will be tolerant about code quality.
+This code has written after two days of C# experiance, so I hope the user will be tolerant about code quality.
 Thx to guides and stackoverflow :)

-## Solution description: in progress ...
+## Solution description

+Applications have been using in the solution:

+1. AmbiBox - backlight data source. http://www.ambibox.ru/en/index.php/Main_Page
+2. com2com - virtual com ports emlator. https://sourceforge.net/projects/com0com/
+3. Ambibox udp tunnel - project of this repository.

+com2com application creates two virtual comm ports and bridge between them.
+After installation Ambibox udp tunnel starts the service.
+Ambibox and Ambibox udp tunnel connect to virtual comms.
+Ambibox grabs colors from monitor borders and sends to com port.
+Ambibox udp tunnel service receives serial date, converts to custom packet and sends via udp to port 40000 (broadcast).

+## How to use

+In progress...